$150 off the April 2023 Blood Sugar Mastery course with code BALANCEDBITES – go to daniellehamiltonhealth.com

 Welcome to the new Balanced Bites Podcast!
 I’m your host, Liz, a nutritional therapy practitioner and best selling author bringing you candid, up-front, myth-busting and thought-provoking conversations about food, fitness, and life.
 Remember: The information in this podcast should not be considered personal, individual, or medical advice.

 I have spent YEARS researching whether a good multivitamin is truly necessary for overall health.
-The truth is, there are a LOT of opinions out there, including from people like me, who love to ask lots of obnoxious, overly detailed questions.
-But the truth is, if I’m paying attention to how I FEEL, my answer was clear: I will be taking my multivitamin, and it will be from the brand Needed.
-Needed third-party tests EVERY batch for performance and quality, which is incredibly rare in the supplement industry and incredibly important to me!
-To get started with Needed, head to thisisneeded.com, and use code balanced for 20% off your one-time order or your first three months’ subscription.
+The truth is, there are a LOT of opinions out there.
+Including from people like me, who love to ask lots of obnoxious, overly detailed questions.
+But the truth is, if I’m paying attention to how I FEEL, my answer was clear: I will be taking my multivitamin.
+And it will be from the brand Needed.
+Needed third-party tests EVERY batch for performance and quality.
+Which is incredibly rare in the supplement industry and incredibly important to me!
+To get started with Needed, head to thisisneeded.com.
+Use code balanced for 20% off your one-time order or your first three months’ subscription.
 While you’re at it, add Stress Support to your cart.
 I’m loving that one, too.

 “Now about today’s episode…